Orbit Culture: Death Above Life (2025–present)

 On 28 April 2025, Orbit Culture removed all posts from their official Instagram account and replaced them with a single post of a completely solid black image with the cryptic caption, "20 8 5 20 1 12 5 19 15 6 23 1 18" which users quickly found to be a simple alphabetic cipher for "THE TALES OF WAR."
 The music video for The Tales of War, the first single from the upcoming album and the first under Century Media, was released on 7 May.
-The title track and Hydra were also released as singles leading up to the album's release.
+The title track, Hydra, Nerve and Bloodhound were also released as singles leading up to the album's release.

 The band's fifth studio album, Death Above Life, released in October 2025.
-Karlsson revealed the album will be mixed by Buster Odeholm, a Swedish producer, mixing engineer, and founder and member of Humanity's Last Breath.
+Karlsson revealed the album was mixed by Buster Odeholm, a Swedish producer, mixing engineer, and founder and member of Humanity's Last Breath.
 The album marks the first release by the band not mixed by Karlsson himself.